Our Strategy For Profitable Growth

 Focus on sustainability

-Our commitment to sustainable development, transparency and a low-carbon future are integral parts of our strategy.
+We are committed to sustainable development, transparency and a low-carbon future as integral parts of our strategy.
 We believe that low-cost natural gas and low-carbon oil will play a major part in the global energy transition.

 More information about our Energy Transition Pathway can be found here.